northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 **Update as of Fall 2025**: We've shifted our focus to prioritize individual local volunteers and support for our existing partners and donors.
 We are no longer hosting regular corporate volunteer groups or team events at our community kitchen.

 However, corporate teams are welcome to participate in our **[Angel Babies](/angel-babies) pop-up events**, which happen twice a year (Spring and Fall).
-We're looking to reignite our upcoming Fall event at the end of October!
+We're looking to reignite our Sprint event sometime in May 2026!
 For Angel Babies corporate volunteering opportunities, please contact us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).

 ## Besides volunteering, what other ways can I be involved?